renesansz/grunt-project-bootstrap/README.md

     - configs/ - **This is where you put the grunt task config(s)**
     - commands/ - **This is where you declare your grunt commands**

+## How to use
+Make sure you've initialized the project by installing dependencies first by executing `npm install` command, then you can proceed.

 ## How do you add in Grunt task configs?
 It's simple! you'll just create a JavaScript file for the grunt task that you want to configure.